maddude73/clientpass-doc-site-master/public/docs/SAD.md

 This document provides a comprehensive architectural overview of the ClientPass application.
 It is intended for developers, architects, and technical stakeholders to understand the system's structure, components, interactions, and design principles.

 ### 1.2 Scope
-The scope of this document covers the frontend web application, the serverless backend, the database schema, and the deployment strategy for the ClientPass platform.
+The scope of this document covers the **ClientPass platform**, which includes a frontend web application, a native mobile application, a serverless backend, the database schema, and the deployment strategy.

 ### 1.3 Architectural Representation
 This document uses a simplified version of the **4+1 architectural view model** to describe the system from different perspectives: